7 Pain-Free Lunch Habits That Melt Pounds (and Burn Calories!)Article posted in: Diet & Nutrition

 4. Lead yourself not into temptation.

 Know your trigger foods.
 If you can’t say no to pizza, cheesesteak, mile-high deli sandwiches or chocolate chip cookies bigger than your head, avoid the restaurants that sell them.
 Don’t beat yourself up for not being able to resist.
 A study by researchers at Vanderbilt University found that so-called “rewarding foods”—the ones that call our names—literally hijack our brains and make us unable to control ourselves.
 Of course, most of those foods are high in fat and sugar.
-So if you have a choice, stay away from lunch locales that serve them, and stay on that diet plan.
+So if you have a choice, stay away from lunch locales that serve them, and stay on your weight loss plan.

 5. Have a little fat with your weight loss meal.

 University of California at Irvine researchers found that having a little “good” fat—in this case, oleic acid—during a meal helps send a message to the brain that you’re no longer hungry.
 So, if you’re having that big, low-calorie salad, consider a little olive-oil-based dressing, some slices of avocado or a small sprinkling of nuts.